jbcom/hamachi-vpn/README.md

 * Other NAS solutions?
 Potentially.
 I don't own anything other than my Synology swarm so I really couldn't tell you but the criteria are very straightforward.
 See above under Purpose.

 * Non-NAS Linux deployments?
-Sure, really no reason why not, provided you aren't running a deployment so stripped down it doesn't support the things you need to run a VPN endpoint.
+Sure, really no reason why not, provided you aren't running a deployment so stripped down it doesn't support the things you need to run a VPN client.
 See above under Purpose.

 * Mac / Windows?
 No idea.
 Mac?
 Maybe, if it works with /dev/net/tun, which off the top of my head I don't think it does, or it does in a weird way.
-Windows does networking in its own creative way so theoretically what you may end up with if you try it on Windows is a Hamachi endpoint into hyper-v...
+Windows does networking in its own creative way so theoretically what you may end up with if you try it on Windows is a Hamachi client into hyper-v...
 If anything.
 It would be fun to try though when WSL2 comes out and that whole thing happens.

 ## 1.6.
 Examples